Rustic Hoppy

 Dave,

-Sometimes I think back to what we all did and what it took in our day
+it.
+Sometimes I think back to what we

-to earn one Air Medal.
-As I recall, it
+all did and what it took in our day to earn one Air Medal.
+As I recall, it was twenty combat missions

-was twenty combat missions 120nm or more from “home”, with a 1-50,000 map, at
+120nm or more from “home”, with a 1-50,000 map, at night with an antiquated

-night with an antiquated Starlight Scope or a $15,000 "Coffee Can",
+Starlight Scope or a $15,000 "Coffee Can", where, at times, the

-where, at times, the only thing lighting the pitch black Cambodian night was
+only thing lighting the pitch black Cambodian night was the sparkle of small

-the sparkle of small arms or the red/orange tracks of tracers.
-I'd say we
+arms or the red/orange tracks of tracers.
+I'd say we earned every one.
+But over the years, I've noticed the Air

-I've noticed the Air Medal, typically associated with combat, has lost that
+Medal, typically associated with combat, has lost that luster and

-luster and significance.
-The overuse
+significance.
+The overuse of this

-to represent.
+represent.

-out the garage today and came across a paper I thought you'd be interested
+a paper I thought you'd be interested in.

 "Section